 Excel Tip: A list of all the defined names and their corresponding cell references can be pasted into a spreadsheet by choosing Paste Names from the Use in Formula menu on the Formulas tab, and then clicking on Paste List.

 A spreadsheet is a convenient tool for performing what-if analysis.

-The Excel function MIN (a, b) gives the minimum of the numbers in the cells whose addresses are a and that spaces are not allowed in range names.
-When a range name has more than one word, we have used capital letters to distinguish the start of each new word (e.g., ProductionQuantity).
+The Excel function MIN (a, b) gives the minimum of the numbers in the cells whose addresses are a and b.